 - Calorie content

-Because puppies only have tiny stomachs, they need calorie-rich puppy milk that will deliver sufficient energy.
-They have very fast metabolisms so they burn up calories extremely quickly.
+Because puppies have tiny stomachs and cannot eat huge amounts of food at once, they need calorie-rich puppy milk that will deliver sufficient energy.
+They have very fast metabolisms and they burn up calories extremely quickly, so it's recommended you choose high-calorie milk replacements.
 The value is given in calories per kg.

 - Protein percentage

 Protein is highly important for pups because they need it to properly develop and grow.
 Most replacer milks have high protein contents of around 30 percent, but you don't have to go for the highest amount if your puppies also have maternal milk available.
 Generally speaking, if the pups are going to be fed on milk replacers only, it's a good idea to go for the high-protein content formulas, but if not and this is only going to supplement their diet, lower (around 24%) protein formulas are perfectly okay.